 As a college student, it is important to network while studying before graduation.
-Networking enables you to have quite a number of options and also to build one’s portfolio in the career world.
+Networking enables you to have quite a number of options and also to build one’s portfolio in the career world especially if you desire to be part of well-known jobs like those react web developers.

 The ways in which one can network as a college student are quite numerous, however, the most important one is to attend career events.
 Career events are so much important as it provides college students with the avenue to meet professionals from different fields and industry.